Q: When help was cheap

 Percy G. Reid was a newspaper stringer who kept an eye on Chartwell for the London media.
 Reid had an infallible way of knowing if Churchill was in residence: the Daily Worker would be missing from the Westerham newsmonger’s.
 The newsstand proprietor ordered only one copy, since his only customer for the Worker was Churchill.
 If WSC was not at home, the Worker would remain unsold.

 Reid’s remembrances are in his rather rare little paperback, Churchill: Townsman of Westerham.
 This really should go online sometime, because it offers a unique perspective on Sir Winston’s country life.
-There many examples of why he was beloved by Kentish folk (including “the help”).
+Kentish folk (including “the help”) generally loved him.
 And they are severe judges of character.